 - Area: 1,215 square miles

-Created out of land from the similarly sparsely populated Billings County in 1914, Slope County was not able to sustain a large population over the 100-some years it has been incorporated.
-Today, just 727 people reside there.
+Slope County was created out of land from the similarly sparsely populated Billings County in 1914.
+The county has not able to sustain a large population in the 100-plus years since.

 - Population density: 55.66 people / 100 square miles